HankB/ZFSsupport/sh/README.md

 root@oak:/srvpool/srv/redwood#
 ```

 ## Testing

 Testing is pretty minimal at this point - sort of "it worked - ship it!"
 One test exists which is used to test the locking shell functions - `test_lock.sh` It can be invoked from two different windows to verify that locking appears to work.

 ```shell
 ./test_lock.sh testlock 10 5
 ```

 ## Status

 The script is "in production" on my home LAN with the sender running Debian Stretch and remote Ubuntu 16.04.
+It is also exercised form time to time with two hosts running Ubuntu 18.04.

 ### 2019-02-25